 as service pistols, issued to the German military and police, the Luftwaffe, and Nazi Party officials; most notably, it was the weapon Adolf Hitler

 used to commit suicide in 1945.
 The original PPK has been illegal for importation into the United States since 1968note

 ; American models are either the PPK/S (a PPK slide on a PP frame), or domestically assembled under license by Smith & Wesson.
 Production by Walther ended in 2008, but demand in the United States remains high enough that S&W still makes the licensed version.
-In the aftermath of World War II the PP/PPK design was widely copied, with the Russian Makarov PM (see below) being the most prolific of the designs "inspired" by it.
+In the aftermath of World War II the PP/PPK design was highly influential, with many later handguns taking inspiration from it.

 - The most famous user is, of course, James Bond, who replaces his Beretta (either an M1934 or 418, depending upon the media) with a PPK chambered in 7.65mm (.32 ACP) in Dr. No. He uses this until (Though calibres varied depending on the actor.
 Connery, Dalton and Brosnan carried it in .32 ACP while Lazenby, Moore and Craig opted for the .380 ACP version.) replacing it with a Walther P99 in Tomorrow Never Dies, though as of Quantum of Solace Bond has returned to the PPK.note In Skyfall, he is given a PPK with an ID lock so only he can fire it.